votca/votca/papers/v2024/paper.md

 ### PyXTP

-The PyXTP pyhon package distributed with VOTCA, contains python bindings to the main functionalities of VOTCA-XTP.
-These python bindings were created using pybind11 [@pybind11] and provide users with a dedicated Atomisic Simulation Environment (ASE) [@ase] calculator.
-The use of this calculator not only facilitates the adoption of VOTCA-XTP by non-experts users but they also allow to integrate VOTCA-XTP in the broader ASE ecosystem.
+The PyXTP python package distributed with VOTCA, contains python bindings to the main functionalities of VOTCA-XTP.
+These python bindings were created using pybind11 [@pybind11] and provide users with a dedicated Atomistic Simulation Environment (ASE) [@ase] calculator.
+The use of this calculator not only facilitates the adoption of VOTCA-XTP by non-experts users, but they also allow integrating VOTCA-XTP in the broader ASE ecosystem.

 The following snippet of code illustrate the use of PyXTP.
 This small code optimize the geometry of a CO molecule in the first excited singlet states.
 As seen in the code, the XTP calculator is used to compute the forces on the nuclei while the geometry optimization itself is driven by ASE functionalities.